kaylanhua/cs262/design1/experimentation/engineering.md

 - [x] Send a message to a recipient.
 - [x] If the recipient is logged in, deliver immediately; otherwise queue the message and deliver on demand.
 - [x] If the message is sent to someone who isn't a user, return an error message
-- [ ] Deliver undelivered messages to a particular user
+- [x] Deliver undelivered messages to a particular user
 - [x] Delete an account.
 - [ ] You will need to specify the semantics of what happens if you attempt to delete an account that contains undelivered message.
 - [ ] make tests

+## part two of the assignment
 - [ ] implement grpc

 ### edge cases